Summary

 print(f"Mean wait = {mean:.2f} 95% CI: [{ci[0]:.2f}, {ci[1]:.2f}]")

-If your CI width is too wide to distinguish scenarios, increase the number of replications or the simulation length.
-A handy rule: to halve the CI width, quadruple the number of replications.
+If the CI width is too wide to distinguish scenarios, the number of replications or the simulation length should be increased.
+A useful rule of thumb is that halving the CI width requires quadrupling the number of replications.

-Two flavors of simulation require different analysis.
-Terminating simulations have a natural end (a bank open 9 to 5, a single baseball game) — just replicate and average.
-Steady-state simulations are meant to describe long-run behavior (a 24/7 data center).
-For steady-state, always discard the warm-up.
-Welch’s method (plot the moving average and eyeball when it stabilizes) is the standard technique.
+Two variants of simulation require different analysis.
+Terminating simulations have a natural end (a bank open from 9 to 5, or a single baseball game).
+For these, replication and averaging are sufficient.
+Steady-state simulations describe long-run behaviour (a 24/7 data centre).
+For steady-state simulations, the warm-up period should always be discarded.
+Welch’s method, in which the moving average is plotted and the point of stabilisation is identified visually, is the standard technique.

 Comparing Scenarios